 Born in Ludwigshafen am Rhein, Germany (previously part of Bavaria), on April 3, 1930, Helmut Kohl became a prominent leader in the process of the integration of East and West Germany thereafter becoming the first chancellor of a unified Germany in 1990.
 The merger was difficult and an economic slump didn’t help.
 After 16 years in office, voters showed their discontent and Kohl was defeated.
 In 2001, he was charged with accepting illegal contributions and fined.
-He has spent his remaining years in ill health.
+He spent his remaining years in ill health and died on June 16, 2017, at the age of 87.

 Helmut Josef Michael Kohl was born April 3, 1930, in Ludwigshafen am Rhein, Germany, the third child of Hans and Cäcilieca Kohl.
 He grew up in a conservative Roman Catholic family that remained faithful to the Catholic Centre Party long after the Nazi takeover in 1933.
 Both Helmut and his older brother, Walter, were drafted as teenagers into the Nazi Army.
 The war ended before Helmut was deployed.
 His brother wasn’t so lucky and died during the war.